Addiction Studies (ADST)

 Pre-requisites: ADST 302.

-Students will review the theoretical foundations of group dynamics and therapy as applied to substance use disorder treatment clientele.
-They will explore the design, leadership and applications of therapy groups via a combination of lecture readings and experimental lab activities.
-Emphasis will be placed on learning to observe, understand and guide the group dynamics as they occur.
+Review of the theoretical foundations of group dynamics and therapy as applied to substance use disorder treatment clientele.
+Exploration of the design, leadership, and applications of therapy groups via a combination of lecture readings and experimental lab activities.
+Emphasis is placed on learning to observe, understand, and guide the group dynamics as they occur.

 ADST 442.
 SCREENING, ASSESSMENT, AND MENTAL HEALTH CONSULTATION FOR CO-OCCURRING DISORDERS.
 4 Credits.